Implicit Likelihood Inference of the Neutrino Mass Hierarchy from Cosmological Data: Summary and discussion

-As we know, $TT$, $EE$ and $TE$ angular power spectra are just three summary statistics of CMB anisotropies map.
-In fact, there exist other CMB summary statistics, such as the lensing-potential power spectrum~\cite{Planck:2018lbu}, temperature and polarization angular bispectra and even the next higher-order non-Gaussianity (NG) correlation function, i.e., the CMB angular trispectra~\cite{Planck:2019kim}.
-In particular, embedding the simulators of the lensing-potential power spectrum or the cross-correlations between CMB lensing and other large-scale structure observations~\cite{White:2021yvw,Verdiani:2025jgz} into ILI should impose stronger constraints on the neutrino masses and their hierarchy.
+As we know, $TT$, $EE$ and $TE$ angular power spectra \Mov{and the lensing-potential power spectrum~\cite{Planck:2018lbu}} are just \Mov{four} summary statistics of CMB anisotropies map.
+In fact, there exist other CMB summary statistics, such as the temperature and polarization angular bispectra and even the next higher-order non-Gaussianity (NG) correlation function, i.e., the CMB angular trispectra~\cite{Planck:2019kim}.
+In particular, embedding the simulators of the cross-correlations between CMB lensing and other large-scale structure observations~\cite{White:2021yvw,Verdiani:2025jgz} into ILI should impose stronger constraints on the neutrino masses and their hierarchy.
 We will do this in future work.
 For some summary statistics, their explicit likelihoods are ready-made or the construction of their simulators is difficult than the built of their explicit likelihoods.
 In these cases, the explicit likelihoods can be embedded into ILI through their effective simulators~\cite{FrancoAbellan:2025fkb}.

 {\bf Acknowledgments} We acknowledge the use of HPC Cluster of Tianhe II in National Supercomputing Center in Guangzhou.